 The Library has a Chrome cart with full Internet access and two black and white laserjet printers.
 Classes may reserve the computers for specific assignment by signing up here:

 From 7:15-8:15 am and 3:45-5:45 pm, Monday through Friday, the Library is open to the SAFE program for the Learning Center activities.
 (On collaboration days, the Learning Center closes at 4 pm.).
 Tutoring for students is available during this time in the following subjects: English, Math, Social Studies and Spanish.

 Textbooks are available upon request and can be checked out individually.
+Please bring your student ID if you wish to check out a book.
 Teachers may sign up to bring their classes down to check out textbooks.
-For more information please contact email us.

 For more information about the Learning Center, please contact Evelyn Valencia at email@example.com.

-We are most happy to assist you or answer any questions you may have regarding the Sequoia High School Library.
+We are most happy to assist you or answer any questions you may have regarding the Sequoia High School Media Center.
 You can reach us at the email link below or by calling the school number at 650.369.1411 and dialing the extension listed below.